-In equilibrium, the chemical potentials of the two regions as well as the pressures must be equal.
+In equilibrium, the chemical potentials of the two molecules in each phase as well as the osmotic pressures of the two phases must be equal.
 Thus, we have the following three conditions:

-For the binodal we have four variables, two densities in each of the dilute and dense phases, and we have three conditions above, therefore, considering one variable as a parameter, we obtain the corresponding values of the other three variables using Eqs. (\ref{binodal_conditions}) and thus, obtain a line as shown in Fig. 2 in the paper.
+For the binodal we have four variables, two densities in each of the dilute and dense phases, and we the three equations \ref{binodal_conditions}.
+We therefore take one variable as a parameter to be varied and obtain the corresponding values of the other three variables using Eqs. (\ref{binodal_conditions}) and thus, obtain a line as shown in Fig. 2 in the paper.